- Consultation Request form – (PDF form)

-- Information Sharing Consent (type into the PDF form, print and have parent/guardian sign)
+- Information Sharing Consent (PDF form, print and have parent/guardian sign)

 School-based and Regional Multi-disciplinary Teams bring a case forward through their Leadership Team representative(s).
 Please note the following schedule for 2018/19: